Halloween Email Design & Subject Lines Examples

 5. Spice up email footer

-But you can add one more structure right above the footer stripe, upload a thematic drawing to it.
+But I believe there's no harm in decorating footers, as well.
+Just a little...
+You can add one more structure right above or right below the footer stripe, upload a themed drawing to it.
 Make sure the background color of a new structure fits the color of the footer.

 If you are a Stripo.email user, then you must be familiar with our websafe image rollover effect.
 For example, your subscribers see images of pumpkins, but once they put a mouse cursor over it, they see product items.
 How would the customers know they might find something behind the pumpkins?
 Make the pumpkins “speak”.